The information and ideas on this website will be continually updated and revised.

 Reaching and assessing these three critical outcomes will happen with a "learning-centered" approach that:

 •Is focused around a mission statement with meaningful, clear "Era 3" student outcomes, that is accepted and adopted by the school community;

-•Builds core curricular networks in all subjects that provide background knowledge, concepts and understandings in all subject areas;
+•Builds core curricular networks in all subjects that provide background knowledge, concepts and understandings;

 •Creates success-oriented school organizations, cultures and learning environments;

-•Designs assessments built around portfolios of student work, that include multiple types of student work, extended performance tasks and project results, information on enrichment activities and interests, and self-reflections;
+•Designs assessments built around real student work and portfolios that include writing-thinking assignments, extended performance tasks and project results, information on enrichment activities and interests, future plans, and self-reflections;

 •Develops many student options and choices that promote authentic connections to the outside world, career choice, and individual growth and development;